We use nootropics to enhance cognitive function. Because we want to perform better, improve our productivity and live our lives to our full potential.

 With this view of nootropics as brain enhancement supplements, we choose to exclude “smart drugs” from this category of neuro-enhancers.
 Including popular drugs like Adderall and Modafinil.

 Nootropics are generally made from plants.
 The supplement is often taken from plant ingredients or extracts.

 Many of these plant-based nootropics have been safely used for thousands of years.
-Bacopa Monnieri (Brahmi) for example, was mentioned in the ancient Ayurvedic texts.
-It was recommended to devotees to help memorize long passes of text.
+Bacopa Monnieri (Brahmi) which is used in my favorite pre-made stack Mind Lab Pro® for example, was mentioned in the ancient Ayurvedic texts.
+It was recommended to devotees to help memorize long passages of text.

 Even the racetam family of nootropics are derived from biochemicals naturally produced in your body.
 For example, Piracetam is a cyclic derivative of GABA which is naturally produced throughout your body, including your brain.

 Contrary to claims made by the pharmaceutical and some mainstream medical professionals, most nootropics have undergone extensive research.
 Even for long-term use by animals and humans.

 Part of the problem with Western medical journals is a lot of nootropic compound research has been done in countries other than the United States.
 Often in languages other than English.
 And are not included in databases like PubMed or Medline.